fleetdm/fleet/docs/01-Using-Fleet/14-Automations.md

 attempted webhook request are added to the list.
 The hosts that were included in the last successful webhook request are removed from the list.

-To enable policy automations, navigate to **Settings > Organization settings > Host status webhook** in the Fleet UI.
+To enable policy automations, navigate to **Policies > Manage automations** in the Fleet UI.

-Request:
+Example webhook payload:

 ```
 POST https://server.com/example
 ```

-Example payload:

 ```json
 {